The Demon Sword Master of Excalibur Academy: Light novels

 The Demon Sword Master of Excalibur Academy is written by Yū Shimizu and illustrated by Asagi Tōsaka.
-It began publication by Media Factory on May 25, 2019 under their MF Bunko J imprint.
-Eleven volumes have been released as of November 2022.
+It was published in sixteen volumes by Media Factory from May 25, 2019 to October 15, 2024 under their MF Bunko J imprint.
 The light novel is licensed in North America by Yen Press.

 Manga

-A manga adaptation with art by Asuka Keigen began serialization in Kadokawa Shoten's Monthly Shōnen Ace magazine on November 26, 2019.
-Five tankōbon volumes have been released as of June 2022.
+A manga adaptation with art by Asuka Keigen was serialized in Kadokawa Shoten's Monthly Shōnen Ace magazine from November 26, 2019 to February 26, 2025.
+Ten tankōbon volumes were released from May 2020 to March 2025.
 At Sakura-Con 2022, Yen Press announced that they would also publish the manga in English.

 Anime

-An anime television series adaptation was announced on October 21, 2021.
-It will be produced by Passione.